TLS termination proxy

 Incoming HTTPS traffic gets decrypted and forwarded to a web service in the private network.

-A TLS termination proxy (or SSL termination proxy, or SSL offloading) is a proxy server that acts as an intermediary point between client and server applications, and is used to terminate and/or establish TLS (or DTLS) tunnels by decrypting and/or encrypting communications.
-This is different from TLS pass-through proxies that forward encrypted (D)TLS traffic between clients and servers without terminating the tunnel.
+A TLS termination proxy (or SSL termination proxy, or SSL offloading) is a proxy server that acts as an intermediary point between client and server applications.
+It is used to terminate and/or establish TLS (or DTLS) tunnels by decrypting and/or encrypting communications.
+This differs from TLS pass-through proxies, which forward encrypted (D)TLS traffic between clients and servers without terminating the tunnel.

 Uses

 TLS termination proxies can be used to: